es-progress/shell/docs/lib/db.md

 ## db-dump-data-tables

-Dump specific tables from DB.
-Only data (each record on a separate row) is exported with no table structures.
+Dump specific tables from the DB.
+Only data (each record on a separate row) are exported with no table structures.
 This could be useful for debugging as it allows a readable diff for changes in data.
 Also for export-change-import operations.

 **Usage**